arnbme/apcupsd/README.md

 <a name="purpose"></a>
 ## 1. Purpose
-SmartUPS, Windows Centric Version, allows an Hubitat Hub plugged into an APC UPS, and using apcupsd.org's package on a Windows machine, to gracefully shut down during a power outage.
+SmartUPS, Windows Centric Version, allows a Hubitat Hub plugged into an APC UPS, and using apcupsd.org's package on a Windows machine, to gracefully shut down during a power outage.
 This version is maintained by Arn Burkhoff was derived from Steve Wright's SmartUPS release.

 [:arrow_up_small: Back to top](#top)